 Art Course Advising & Planning

-Recommended Partial Course Sequence Toward Completing a Major in Art
+Recommended ART Core Course Sequence Toward Completing a Major in Art

 These are the Art courses best taken in a certain sequence.
 There are many other courses you need as a part of the Art Major studies—see them listed on the Major sheets (links above).
 Your curricular needs may vary based on Advanced Placement courses and many other factors.
 Please see your Advisor or the Regstrar's Office for more information and further details.